-Through the testimony of its expert witness Nicholas Tsourmas, M.D.,10 Carrier showed that its reimbursements to Vista in all but two dockets exactly doubled the \$1,118 maximum allowable reimbursement (MAR) under the hospital fee guideline for a hospital billing for a patient's stay and similar treatment, including operating room, recovery room, medications, and supplies.
+In each docket, Vista billed Carrier what it alleges were its usual and customary charges, with the charges in 453-03-3973.M4 being \$6,296.17 and the charges in 453-03-3974.M4 being \$6,248.77.
+Carrier reimbursed Vista \$3,090.50 in 453-03-3973.M4 and \$4,049.82 in 453-03-3974.M4.9 Through the testimony of its expert witness Nicholas Tsourmas, M.D.,10 Carrier showed that its reimbursements to Vista in each docket approximately tripled the \$1,118 maximum allowable reimbursement (MAR) under the hospital fee guideline for a hospital billing for a patient's stay and similar treatment, including operating room, recovery room, medications, and supplies.

-Carrier argues that Medicare payment policies have been accepted by the Texas Legislature as the basis for health care reimbursement policies and guidelines.11 The Division of Workers' Compensation of the Texas Department of Insurance (DWC) has adopted 213.3% of the Medicare payment policies as a fair and reasonable maximum allowable recovery for ambulatory surgical centers' services such as those at issue in this proceeding.12 Carrier asserts that such acceptance means that current ASC Fee Guidelines (ASCFG) are appropriate measures of the fairness and reasonableness of the services in dispute, even though those services were rendered before the Legislature recognized the Medicare guidelines as a basis for workers' compensation reimbursement.
+Carrier argues that Medicare Fee Guidelines have been accepted by the Texas Legislature as the basis for health care reimbursement policies and guidelines.11 The Division of Workers' Compensation of the Texas Department of Insurance (DWC) has adopted 213.3% of the Medicare Fee Guidelines as a fair and reasonable maximum allowable recovery for ambulatory surgical centers' services such as those at issue in this proceeding.12 Carrier asserts that such acceptance means that current ASC Fee Guidelines (ASCFG) are appropriate measures of the fairness and reasonableness of the services in dispute, even though those services were rendered before the Legislature recognized the Medicare guidelines as a basis for workers' compensation reimbursement.

 The ALJ takes official notice of the ASCFG as an indication that such amounts are fair and reasonable.
-For the facility services rendered in the ten cases at issue, the current ASCFG is \$213.3% of the Medicare Group 1 fee (\$340), or \$725.22.
-Thus, the payments by Carrier to Vista in each of the underlying dockets were approximately three times greater than the current ASCFG.
+For the facility services rendered in the two cases at issue, the current ASCFG is \$213.3% of the Medicare Group 1 fee (\$340), or \$725.22.
+Thus, the payments by Carrier to Vista in each of the underlying dockets were four to six times greater than the current ASCFG.

 On the other hand, Vista argues that it should be reimbursed at 70% of its billed charges for the services at issue in these dockets because (1) it made a good faith effort to determine fair and reasonable charges in the absence of fee guidelines, and (2) historically, Vista has been reimbursed by other insurance companies and Medicare at that rate.
-Vista presented evidence of its billing practices and the amount of reimbursement it typically receives from other insurance carriers and governmental bodies for the ASC services it provides.
-Ms. Jean Wincher testified for Vista.
-Ms. Wincher is employed by a physicians' practice management, and acted as Vista's supervisor of
+Vista presented evidence of its billing